scjx123/ip/docs/UserGuide.md

    ```
     ____________________________________________________________
-        Here is the list of tasks:
+        Here is the list ofNoted.
+I've removed this tasks:
         1.[D][X] math exam (by: Oct 15 2020 10:30)
         2.[D][X] CS exam (by: Oct 18 2020 15:00)
         3.[E][X] exam review session (at: Oct 01 2020 08:00)